resilient world

-We’re an interdisciplinary team of scientists working toward thriving communities, businesses and natural systems through nature-based solutions.
+We’re an interdisciplinary team of scientists working toward thriving communities, businesses and natural systems through natural infrastructure.

 An interdisciplinary team of researchers, practitioners, and educators from over a dozen departments at the University of Georgia.
 Our research is designed to be put directly in the hands of our stakeholders, to be used as tools in creating real-world change.